 As for substantive protections, the TCA contains provisions on market access, performance requirements, senior management, national treatment and most-favoured-nation treatment (Articles SERVIN 2.2-2.6).
 These essentially replicate the provisions in the UK (Articles 10.2-10.6) and EU (Articles SERVIN.2.2-2.6) draft texts.
 The protections do not apply to any existing non-conforming measures of either Party which have been identified and annexed in accordance with Article SERVIN.2.7.

 However, the Agreement is more notable for its omissions.
 For one, like the Parties’ draft texts, the treaty includes no substantive provisions relating to expropriation, fair and equitable treatment (FET), or full protection and security (FPS).
-This is consistent with the approach taken in other EU free trade agreements.
 Secondly, there is no investor-state dispute settlement (ISDS) mechanism.
 Rather, it provides only for inter-State arbitration in respect of disputes “concerning the interpretation and application of the provisions of this Agreement” (Article INST.9), which excludes recourse to domestic courts or the Court of Justice of the European Union (CJEU).
 This is a verbatim reproduction of both the UK (Article 33.2) and EU (Article INST.9) draft texts.
 Additionally, Article COMPROV.16 specifies that the Agreement cannot be construed as conferring any rights or imposing any obligations on investors.

 This omission emulates the same ISDS-less approach as adopted in the UK’s Comprehensive Economic Partnership Agreement (CEPA) with Japan in October 2020.
 Unlike the UK-Japan CEPA, however, the TCA does not make any reference to the future negotiation of an ISDS mechanism.
 It remains to be seen whether the EU and UK will separately seek to negotiate an investment protection agreement (IPA) of the like negotiated with Vietnam and Singapore, or which contain comparable protections to those found within the investment chapter of the EU’s free trade agreement with Canada (CETA).
 What is more certain, however, is that it is almost inconceivable that any individual EU Member State will seek or be able to obtain authorisation from the European Commission to negotiate a new bilateral agreement with the UK, which affords greater protection in relation to investment than that set out in the TCA.
 Either that will need to be done with the EU as a whole, or not at all.